-Actuarial Cost Method Entry Age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 10.5 years (based on contribution rate calculated in 12/31/2021 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.50% Salary increases Varies by age and service.
+Actuarial Cost Method Entry Age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 8.7 years (based on contribution rate calculated in 12/31/2022 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.50% Salary increases Varies by age and service.
 4.7% average over career, including inflation Investment rate of return 7.5%, net of administrative and investment expenses, including inflation Retirement age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
 Mortality 135% of the Pub-2010 General Retirees Table for males and 120% of the Pub-2010 General Retirees Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
-Changes in Assumptions and Methods Reflected in the Schedule of Employer Contributions 2015: New inflation, mortality and other assumptions were reflected.
-2017: New mortality assumptions were reflected.
-2019: New inflation, mortality and other assumptions were reflected.
-Changes in Plan Provisions Reflected in the Schedule of Employer Contributions 2015: Employer contributions reflect that the current service matching rate was increased to 225%.2017: New Annuity Purchase Rates were reflected for benefits earned after 2017.
+Changes in Assumptions and Methods Reflected in the Schedule of Employer Contributions 2015: New inflation, mortality and other assumptions were reflected.2017: New mortality assumptions were reflected.2019: New inflation, mortality and other assumptions were reflected.2022: New investment return and inflation assumptions were reflected.
+Changes in Plan Provisions Reflected in the Schedule of Employer Contributions 2015-2016: No changes in plan provisions were reflected in the schedule.2017: New Annuity Purchase Rates were reflected for benefits earned after 2017.2018-2022: No changes in plan provisions were reflected in the schedule.